Thermoplastics as a substitute for metal additive manufacturing?

-With this form of printing you can use a wide range of materials such as ceramics, glass, certain metals and even ceramics.
+With this form of printing you can use a wide range of materials such as ceramics, glass and certain metals.
 Despite a number of new companies attempting to develop cheaper machines that use different materials such as carbon or wax, the price is still relatively high due to the way in which it requires high-powered lasers.

 - Relatively smooth finish